When You Realize Your Relationship Is Over

 Lack of Communication

-Lack of proper, healthy communication or the reoccurrence of miscommunication that results in conflict that is not resolved is a huge sign when you realize your relationship is over.
+Lack of proper, healthy communication or the reoccurrence of miscommunication that results in conflict that is not resolved is a considerable sign when you realize your relationship is over.

 Diminished Emotional Connection